60 Men’s Bedroom Ideas

 This room’s modern design is the perfect setting for a fireplace style like this.
 The matching chairs and table create a nice place to sit on cold evenings.
 We also like that the shelves above the fireplace create a makeshift mantle while being hung slightly askew to complement the room.

 This room’s designer chose to use a flat paint for the walls which makes them look more like pottery than barriers.
-We like the fact that the wall and mouldings are painted with the same color.
-This paint scheme allows the moulding to accent the wall without drawing too much attention to itself.
+We like the fact that the walls and moldings are painted the same color.
+This paint scheme allows the molding to accent the wall without drawing too much attention to itself.

 Make dark walls work for you by matching them with other features in the room.
 These dark gray walls might have seemed cold and depressing if they weren’t coordinated so nicely with the wall art, headboard, and bedding.

 Men who take accessorizing seriously should consider this closet shelving system.
-It can be created from any french or sliding-door closet and provides an attractive focal point in a minimalist’s room.
+It can be created from any French or sliding-door closet and provides an attractive focal point in a minimalist room.

 While the unit itself may take some research to build, opening up the space in your closet doesn’t have to be as much of a challenge.
 Simply remove the trim around your closet door to reveal the door jamb.
 You can pry or cut the jamb out, leaving behind what’s known as the “rough opening.”
 If your rough opening is square enough, you can build a custom organizer unit that slides it into place.